quixio/quix-streams/docs/api-reference/csharp/ITopicProducer.GetStream(string).md

 #### Returns
 [IStreamProducer](IStreamProducer.md 'QuixStreams.Streaming.IStreamProducer')
-Stream writer to allow the stream to push data to the platform or null if not found.
+Stream producer to allow the stream to push data to the platform or null if not found.